A Leap among Quantum Computing and Quantum Neural Networks: A Survey: The Quest for Quantum Supremacy

 In~\citep{ronnow2014defining}, the authors performed experiments on a \quotes{D-Wave Two} quantum annealer.
 As a benchmark, they tasked the QPU with finding the ground state of a 2D planar graph of an Ising spin glass model, which is known to be an NP-hard problem~\citep{barahona1982computational}.
 The authors compared the results from simulated annealing~\citep{kirkpatrick1983optimization}, simulated quantum annealing~\citep{santoro2002theory,martovnak2002quantum}, and the actual quantum device from D-Wave~\citep{harris2010experimental,johnson2010scalable,berkley2010scalable,johnson2011quantum}.
-From their experiments, they did not observe any evidence for a genuine quantum speedup.
-Recently, the Google company claimed to have reached the quantum supremacy~\citep{arute2019quantum}.
-In their work, the authors proposed an ad-hoc experiment involving a QPU containing 53 qubits and a circuit of depth equals to 20, and claimed that a classical computer would have required thousands of years to simulate the obtained results.
-However, several research groups immediately replied to such a claim by showing how it was possible to simulate such a quantum computer in just slightly more than two days~\cite{pednault2019leveraging} or even less~\cite{zhou2020limits}.
-Such deeply different results witnesses the difficulty that researchers typically face when trying to estimate the real power of Noisy Intermediate-Scale Quantum (NISQ) devices.
-Thus, imposing to scientists to be more careful when announcing breakthroughs in this field being quantum phenomena very hard to harness and sometimes to fully understand in all their manifestations.
+However, they did not observe any evidence for a genuine quantum speedup \h{from the experiments}.
+Recently, \h{Google} claimed to have reached quantum supremacy~\citep{arute2019quantum}.
+In their work, the authors proposed an ad-hoc experiment involving a QPU containing 53 qubits and a circuit depth of 20 and claimed that a classical computer would have required thousands of years to simulate the obtained results.
+However, several research groups immediately replied to such a claim by showing \h{that} it was possible to simulate such a quantum computer in just slightly more than two days~\cite{pednault2019leveraging} or even less~\cite{zhou2020limits}.
+Such \h{profoundly} different results \h{witness} the difficulty that researchers typically face when trying to estimate the real power of Noisy Intermediate-Scale Quantum (NISQ) devices.

-We conclude this brief overview over the concept of quantum supremacy and the various attempts to harness it by observing that, despite the tremendous efforts that scientists are devoting to embrace the quantum phenomena, such a goal is still far from being reached.
+We conclude this brief overview over the concept of quantum supremacy and the various attempts to harness it by observing that, despite the tremendous efforts that scientists are devoting to embracing the quantum phenomena, such a goal is still far from being reached.
 Moreover, it is clear that any claim about quantum supremacy must undertake a detailed analysis based on the most recent achievements in classical simulation algorithms~\citep{bremner2017achieving,rahimi2016sufficient,kalai2014gaussian}.